nasa/ExoMiner/docs/running-exominer-pipeline.md

 167526485, 1
 ```

+## ExoMiner Models

+Currently, the ExoMiner Pipeline supports the use of these models:
+- `exominer++_single` (~1M parameters): ExoMiner++ model that comes from the TESS+Kepler cross-validation (CV) experiment, more concretely model 0 in CV iteration 0.
+- `exominer++_cviter-mean-ensemble` (~10M parameters): ExoMiner++ model that comes from the TESS+Kepler CV experiment and corresponds to the mean ensemble of CV iteration 0.
+- `exominer++_cv-super-mean-ensemble` (~100M parameters):  ExoMiner++ model that comes from the TESS+Kepler CV experiment and corresponds to the "super mean ensemble" of the ensembles of all CV iterations.

+These three models are based in the ExoMiner++ architecture and were developed as part of the experiment for the [ExoMiner on TESS 2-min paper](https://doi.org/10.48550/arXiv.2502.09790).
+They reflect a tradeoff in generalization and robustness vs computational cost.
+On one side, the single model from a single CV iteration `exominer++_single` is lightweight and will produce faster inference, while `exominer++_cv-super-mean-ensemble` is recommended for those users that have
+the computational resources to run a model that smooths out biases from individual CV iterations and tranining initializations. `exominer++_cviter-mean-ensemble` provides a balance between performance and complexity.

 ## Running the pipeline without Podman

 If you do not want to use the Podman image, you can also run the ExoMiner Pipeline as a Python application.
 This method